Nyabsi/blog/blogs/pico-4-ultra-review.md

 TBA

+### Pico Motion Trackers

+Currently the Pico 4 Ultra supports up to 3 Motion Trackers which you can pair through the Tracker application following the on screen instructions.

+Once the trackers are paired you can start the calibration process which should take at most 5 seconds or less, then you can hop into your favorite game and start using the trackers.

+PICO has managed to make using the trackers very easy it doesn't require extensive set-up or calibration which makes really makes me prefer them over my Vive Trackers even.

+They have a battery life of roughly 20+ hours and they easily last me the entire week without requiring charging.

 ### Software

 #### OOBE (Out-of-box experience)

 The Pico 4 Ultra does not enforce account or cloud services for the device operation, when you first boot the device it asks you for a few things: Your language, Your IPD and your consent to collection of analytics, which can be declined of course.

-once the setup process is done, you are free to use the system however you like, it does bundle three demoes you can try out though.
+Once the intial setup is you may optionally login or create an account to access additional functionality such as the Pico Store.

-without account however, some of the OS experience may be limited or non-functional but you can use the Headset in PCVR through PICO Connect without an account without an issue if you wish to do so.
+Without account however, some of the OS experience may be limited or non-functional but you can use the Headset in PCVR through PICO Connect without an account without an issue if you wish to do so.

 #### Developer Mode

-You do not need account,  credit card or to verify your phone number to get access to the Developer Mode, which can be enabled through Settings -> About -> Software Version and clicking it a seven times.
+The Developer Mode can be enabled through Settings -> About -> Software Version and clicking it a seven times.

-Developer mode enables USB Debug which lets you connect the Headset to your PC through ADB.
+You enable USB Debug through the Developer Tab which lets you connect the Headset to your PC through ADB.

-Developer mode also has a Performance Tuner which lets you adjust the resolution, refresh rate, CPU/GPU levels and ffr on per-application basis for tweaking performance and quality.
+Developer Tab also has a Performance Tuner which lets you adjust the resolution, refresh rate, CPU/GPU levels and ffr on per-application basis for tweaking performance and quality.

 #### Virtual Environments